M8TKO/Profiling-HPX-and-Kokkos-HPX/README.md

 - if the backend is **OpenMP**, there are 109 `pthread_create` calls
 - if the back is **HPX**, there are  28 `pthread_create` calls

-# Analysis of Thread Creation during Program Startup
+# A Possible Interpretation of Thread Creation in HPX backend

 A total of **28** OS-level threads (`pthreads`) were created during the program's lifecycle.
 These can be grouped into four distinct phases.
 More details in **pthread_calls_HPXschedulingHPXhostBackendCUDAdeviceBackend.log**